Contents

 Aggravated Vehicular Homicide is “aggravated” because the Vehicular Homicide offense is made worse by the fact that it is caused by alcohol or reckless conduct.

-Aggravated Vehicular Homicide is considered the most serious of the three fatal accident offenses.
+This type of vehicular homicide is considered the most serious of the three fatal accident offenses.

-DUI Related Aggravated Vehicular Homicide Ohio
+DUI Related Aggravated Vehicular Homicide in Ohio

 Under Ohio Law, DUI Related Aggravated Vehicular Homicide can be caused by a driver, pilot, or boat operator while committing a DUI or equivalent violation.